 Synthetic transaction traces connect your synthetic results to APM transaction traces.
 While synthetic results capture browser-side details from each synthetic check, transaction traces capture the activity on your app server.
 When you connect synthetic monitors to APM, you can view both sides of every synthetic's run.

-Synthetic monitoring and APM must be on the same account for transaction traces to make these connections.
+Synthetic monitoring and must be on the same account for transaction traces to make these connections.

-Synthetic transaction traces are enabled by default in the following APM agent versions:
+Synthetic transaction traces are enabled by default in the following agent versions:

 - Java: 3.14.0 or higher